Are You Losing Club Head Speed? A Tale Of Two 70 Year Old Golfers

 Of course age is important, and a decline in physical qualities and distance is inevitable.
 The purpose of this article is to inform you that when this decline starts, how quickly it occurs, and the severity of it can be hugely manipulated.

 We hit our natural physical prime for most athletic qualities by our late 20’s, we can maintain for a while, and then there will be a drop off.

 Depending on our quality of training, diet, and lifestyle in general, this decrease in physical function can be a light drizzle or a monsoon.

 I spend a lot of my time trying to enlighten people with the fact that chronological age is NOT the primary reason for the physical condition they are in and the reduction driving distance they have experienced.

-It’s rather infuriating when somebody claims you “just lose” your speed, flexibility, power, strength etc at “X” age.
+It’s rather infuriating when somebody claims you “just lose” your club head speed, flexibility, power, strength etc at “X” age.
 Often times some arbitrary age between 50-65 is suggested, as if there is some switch that flicks when this age is reached.
 What this person doesn’t realise however, is that they are often just reflecting at what age this started happening to them.